PolinaVaganova/deep_sequencing_influenza_variants_identifying/README.md

 # deep_sequencing_influenza_variants_identifying

-This repository contains scripts and data for setting up and running influenza deep sequencing analysis with variants filtration.
+This repository contains scripts and data for setting up and running influenza deep sequencing analysis with rare variants filtration.

 ## Setup